-The practicum requirement for the Master of Arts (M.A.) in School Counseling is designed to meet Initial licensing requirements for school guidance counselor (PreK-8 or 5-12).
+The practicum requirement for the Master of Arts (M.A.) in School Counseling is designed to meet Initial licensing requirements for school guidance counselor (All Levels).
 It consists of 600 hours over two semesters.
 Students must be prepared to spend three full days a week at the practicum site(s) during the practicum (two) semesters.
 The practicum requirement for the M.A. in School Adjustment Counselor/School Social Work consists of 900 hours over two semesters.